discusdude/PoshScan/README.md

 Run the program by running Start-PortScan.ps1.
 Examples are below

 ## SYNOPSIS
-Asynchronously scan specified hosts and ports using TCP
+Asynchronously scan specified hosts and ports using TCP, or UDP.
+Alternatively, can perform an ARP request.

 ## DESCRIPTION
 Takes input either as a text file, IP address range via CIDR notation, or a start address and